TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/rules/readme.md

 ## My twitter rules

 - No posting up any media of [todepond work](https://www.todepond.com/wikiblogarden/art/todepond/stuff/).
 This means no gifs, screenshots, videos or anything.
 This was a very big change for me.
 And this means that I now don't use the todepond logo for my avatar.
-- Links are allowed because they take people away from twitter.
+- Links and adverts are allowed because they take people away from twitter.
 - Posting media of my tldraw work is allowed because I see it as part of my job and I want to do right by my team.
 - Satire and punching up is allowed because it's a resistance against the hateful arseholes running twitter.
 - Photos of myself are allowed because it's a resistance against twitter wanting to make queer people less visible.